GuptaManan100/PointOfSale/README.md

 $ ./server 8090
 ```

-This starts up a blocking server in your terminal, which will accept requests from any clients on a local network.
+This starts up a blocking server in your terminal, which will accept requests from any client on a local network.
 To
 close the server, just use **Ctrl-C**.
 This will gracefully terminate the process.

 Next, to open up a client terminal, use: